openstack/cloudkitty/README.rst

 ------

 This project is **highly** work in progress.
-Most of the work that we've done was targeted to quickly create of POC.
+Most of the work that we've done was targeted to quickly create a POC.
 We are now aiming towards the creation of an OpenStack module.
 Changes needed to attain our goal are huge, that's why the time between commits can be long.